Back to All Events

 o Adding color, mark making with pencils, oil pastels, gelatos, charcoal, pan pastels ….

-o Work keeping piece soft or mount, attach to hard surface …
+o Work soft (this allows for sticking, adding layers, transparency)… or mount, attach to hard surface …

 o Finish pieces - use a variety of archival sprays or encaustic wax